IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/azure-self-managed.md

 az login --service-principal -u a4c39ae9-f9d1-4038-b4a4-ab011e769111 -p xyz-xyz --tenant 869930ac-17ee-4dda-bbad-7354c3e7629c8
 ```

-### Create the resource group
+### Create the resource group (if not already done)

 First the resource group must be created; this resource group must match the one configured in your OpenShift yaml config file.
+Create the resource group if this was not already done by the Azure administrator.
 ``` { .bash .copy }
 az group create \
   --name ${AZURE_RESOURCE_GROUP} \